Tw1ddle/geometrize-top-level-repo/README.md

 ## Automated Builds

 When a commit is made to the master branch of a repository, automated builds are triggered to build, test and deploy any artifacts.
 For example, when a commit is made to the [main Geometrize C++](https://github.com/Tw1ddle/geometrize) repository, a build job will build the latest changes for Windows, Mac and Linux.
 If this succeeds, then a build job for the [Geometrize C++ installer](https://github.com/Tw1ddle/geometrize-installer) is triggered, to build installers for the latest revision of Geometrize.
-These installers are then deployed to an [Amazon S3 bucket](https://github.com/Tw1ddle/geometrize-s3-bucket-downloader).

 The build trigger and deployment graph for the project is shown below: